 Because CT track faculty are not required to have an area of significant accomplishment, some categories in the CV may not be applicable.

-You may delete sections that are not relevant to your promotion or mark as N/A.
+NOTE: You may delete sections that are not relevant to your promotion or mark as N/A.

 Research Professor Track & Teaching Professor Track